-Testing can be done by us as the UX experts, you/your stakeholders and should usually always include the end users.
-All the of the research and analysis work undertaken feeds into this testing and refinement activity, keeping focus on the users and the desired goals to ensure the best possible user experience.
+Testing can be done by us as the UX experts, you/your stakeholders and ideally should always include the end users.
+All of the research and analysis work undertaken feeds into this testing and refinement activity, keeping focus on the users and the desired goals to ensure the best possible user experience.

 Engaging users either individually in interviews or in a group workshop setting to review the experience.
 Often this is undertaken once the visual design is completed but before the actual developed site is pushed live.
 The functionality, journeys and design will all be reviewed to provide feedback on the overall experience.

 A low cost, mass user testing method, designed to validate feedback from user interviews or workshop findings.
 Specific tasks are briefed to selected participants who then record their feedback electronically, usually via video.

 If there are two variations of a design, page layout or call to action to be tested, this maybe undertaken via interviews, workshops or remote testing.